-The scheduling dialog box also gives you the opportunity to select the Run schedule as recipient option.
+The scheduling dialog also gives you the opportunity to select the Run schedule as recipient option.
 With this option, the query used to retrieve Dashboard data is run using any access filters and attributes that have been applied to individual user accounts (based on email address).
-That means that users will get the same report but, depending on those filters, could receive different datasets.
+That means that users will get the same report but, depending on those filters, that report could be based on different datasets.

 Note.
 By default, Customer Insights does not let you set access levels on individual data fields: if a user has access to report A, then he or she had access to all the information found on that report.
 If you need finer-grained access controls, contact your Akamai representative.

-We should also mention that, if any of the recipients are not registered Customer Insights users, the query will fail and the report will not be sent.
+We should also mention that, if any of the recipients are not registered Customer Insights users, the query fails and the report will not be sent.
 You can verify whether it not a recipient is a user by Looking for the purple icon on their email address:

 Users with a purple icon are registered users; users without this icon are not registered users.